 - 1,800 yen for access to both special exhibition and permanent collections

-- 1,000 yen for permanent collections only
+- 1,000 yen when only permanent collections are on exhibit

 - Free for high school students and younger

-- If you are taking Towada Kankou Dentetsu’s bus, get off at Kanchogai-dōri (官庁街通) if you are coming from Hachinohe, and get off at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, (十和田市現代美術館前) if you are coming from Shichinohe-Towada
+- If you are taking Towada Kankou Dentetsu’s bus, get off at Kanchogai-dōri (官庁街通) if you are coming from Hachinohe, and get off at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, (十和田市現代美術館前) if you are coming from Shichinohe-Towada.

-- If you are taking Oirase-gō, stop at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, 十和田市現代美術館前)
+- If you are taking Oirase-gō, stop at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, 十和田市現代美術館前).

 Farm Cafe Orta (農園カフェ オルタ)

-The highlight of the cafe is its home-grown organic vegetables and its bread made from homemade natural yeast.
+The highlight of the cafe is its home-grown organic vegetables and bread made from homemade natural yeast.
 Their sweets are organic as well.

 As the cafe doesn’t have a separate vegetarian menu, you will need to let the staff know what to exclude from the dishes you order.
 To assist your communication with the staff, you can utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article.